kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rule_projects.md

 Assign a rule to a project by picking the project in the **Project** field of a Checkmk Setup Rule.

+## The project page

+Click a project's **name** in the list to open its overview page.
+It shows the project's status and test/prod targets and lists every Setup Rule assigned to the project (with its ruleset and enabled/static state).
+All project actions are right there on the page:

+* **Import Rules from Checkmk Folder** (see below),
+* **Push to Test**, **Approve for Production**, **Push to Prod**,
+* **Export as JSON**,
+* jump straight to editing a rule, adding a new one, or managing the project's rules in the Setup Rule list.

+The same actions are also available in the project list via the *With selected* menu.

 ## Workflow

 The project status advances automatically as you work through it: